Unified View in Skykit Beam Collections is designed to support video wall configurations with the E500 Media Player.

 What is Unified View?

-When you select a Unified View layout, you are telling Skykit Beam to treat multiple connected displays as a single, giant screen.
+When you select a Unified View layout, you are telling Skykit Beam to treat multiple connected displays as a single large screen.
 The layout grids available in Unified View correspond directly to how your physical screens are arranged on the wall [1].

 For example, if you have four screens mounted in a horizontal row, you would use a 4x1 Unified View - Landscape layout.
-You can then drop a single piece of content into that layout, and Skykit will seamlessly stretch it across all four screens.
+You can then add a single piece of content to that layout, and Skykit will stretch it across all four screens.

 To use Unified View layouts, you must have the appropriate hardware.
 Unified View is exclusively designed for tenants using the Skykit E500 Media Player [2].

-Because the E500 handles the heavy lifting of synchronizing the video output across its four HDMI ports, the Unified View layouts in Beam simply need to match the physical configuration you have set up on the E500 device [1].
+Because the E500 handles synchronization across its four HDMI ports, the Unified View layouts in Beam only need to match the physical configuration set up on the E500 device [1].

 Available Unified View Configurations

-Used when your physical screens are mounted horizontally.
-Available grid layouts include:
+Use this option when your physical screens are mounted horizontally.

 - 2x2: Four screens arranged in a square (two on top, two on bottom)

-Used when your physical screens are mounted vertically.
-Available grid layouts include:
+Use this option when your physical screens are mounted vertically.

 - 1x2: Two screens stacked vertically